 - The system cannot be repaired

-- The systems produces shallow Christians
+- The system produces shallow Christians

 - The system hurts even those who serve it full-time